-It is performed using warm body wax which is applied to the skin in the direction of the hair growth.
+It is performed using warm body wax which is applied to the skin in the direction of hair growth.
 A cloth strip is then placed over the application of wax, and it is then removed in a quick, firm motion, removing all hairs under the wax.

-Waxing can cause irritation
+Waxing often causes irritation